-Our experienced staff provides Pediatric Physical Therapy, Occupational Therapy and Speech Therapy to children throughout the Lehigh Valley including: Bethlehem, Quakertown, Allentown, and Center Valley PA.
+Our experienced team provides Pediatric Physical Therapy, Occupational Therapy and Speech Therapy to children throughout the Lehigh Valley including: Bethlehem, Quakertown, Allentown, and Center Valley PA.

 Sonja Burmeister OTD-S, MSPA-C, OTR/L, EICP-OT